-We operate in a global environment, and our activities extend over multiple jurisdictions and complex regulatory frameworks with increased enforcement activities worldwide.
-Our governance and compliance processes, which include the review of internal control over financial reporting, may not prevent future breaches of legal, accounting or governance standards.
-We may be subject to breaches of our Code of Ethics and Conduct, anti-corruption policies and business conduct protocols and to instances of fraudulent behavior, corrupt practices and dishonesty by our employees, contractors or other agents.
-Our failure to comply with applicable laws and other standards could subject us to fines, loss of operating licenses and reputational harm.
+The Company operates in a global environment and our activities extend over multiple jurisdictions and complex regulatory frameworks, with increased enforcement activities worldwide.
+Our governance and compliance processes, which include the review of internal controls over financial reporting, may not be able to prevent future breaches of legal, accounting or governance standards.
+We may be subject to breaches of our Code of Ethics and Conduct, anti-corruption policies and business conduct protocols, as well as to cases of fraudulent behavior, corrupt practices and dishonesty by our employees, contractors and other agents.
+The Company's failure to comply with applicable laws and other standards could subject it to fines, loss of operating licenses and reputational harm.